kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 - Swap to Kreia and swap weapons to KillBlaster
 - Save Teleport to Atris and kill her (mash all convos)

-[center][big]***----------------------------
-The Ravager
+## The Ravager
-----------------------------***[/big][/center]

-**Citadel Station:**
+### Citadel Station

-After load screen, Hard Buffer to skip CS
+- After load screen, Hard Buffer to skip CS
-Save Teleport or Hard Buffer to skip Mandalore CS
+- Save Teleport or Hard Buffer to skip Mandalore CS
-Save Teleport to Residential East
-Save Teleport to Entertainment Module
-Save Teleport to Dock Shuttle
+- Save Teleport through Residential East and Entertainment Module to Dock Module
-Mandalore and Visas accost you
+- Mandalore and Visas accost you
-Confirm Visas in your party
+- *Party: Keep Visas*
-Run forward and Mandalore accosts you again
+- Run forward and Mandalore accosts you again

-**Mining the Ravager:**
+### Mining the Ravager

-Activate AMG on or slightly after the load screen Unpause, and after CS starts, cancel popup and QS/QL Forward Hotshot to Coordinate Warp:
+- Activate AMG on or slightly after the load screen
+- Unpause, and after CS starts, cancel popup and QS/QL
+- Forward Hotshot to Coordinate Warp Kreia and 3C to The Ravager:
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-Activate AMG on load screen from Hotshot
+- Activate AMG on load screen from Hotshot
-Unpause, and after CS starts (mouse disappears), cancel popup and QS/QL You should be Kreia when you load in; run slightly backwards to plant first proton core Save Teleport to top right proton core site
+- Unpause, and after CS starts (mouse disappears), cancel popup and QS/QL
+- You should be Kreia when you load in; run slightly backwards to plant first proton core
+- Save Teleport to top right proton core site
   - *Down the hallway, turn right in the main hall, take door in back left, straight through next door, then turn right and take door on left*
-Activate AMG via QS
+- Activate AMG via QS
-Swap to 3C and move forward to trigger third proton core site When the Mandalorian talks *after* planting the core, cancel the popup and QS/QL
+- Swap to 3C and move forward to trigger third proton core site
+- When the Mandalorian talks *after* planting the core, cancel the popup and QS/QL
-- This skips losing the last core and having to create a new one in the missile bay Swap to Kreia and Save Teleport to bottom right proton core site
+  - This skips losing the last core and having to create a new one in the missile bay
+- Swap to Kreia and Save Teleport to bottom right proton core site
   - Turn left and follow hallway all the way around
-Save Teleport back along hallway to elevator door Hardsave, then board the elevator
+- Save Teleport back along hallway to elevator door

-**Ravager Bridge:**
+- **Make a Hardsave**, then board the elevator

+### Ravager Bridge

-Forward Hotshot to Coordinate Warp to Nihilus
+- Forward Hotshot to Coordinate Warp to Nihilus
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-Swap to MC and swap weapons to KillBlaster
+- Swap to MC and swap weapons to KillBlaster
-Nihilus fight:
+- Nihilus fight:
   - Move forward to get stunned in a CS
   - Shoot him through the stun (Tab through party and immediately shoot)
-- As the fade-in happens, target him and shoot again Hotshot to Ravager:
+  - As the fade-in happens, target him and shoot again
+- Hotshot to Ravager:
   - As soon as black screen happens, Hardsave
   - Load the elevator save (third from top)
-- Use a QS AMG to perform a Hotshot
+  - Activate AMG via QS to perform a Hotshot
-Swap to Kreia and position her in doorway (picture coming) Hardsave, then Save Teleport through the hole in wall to leave
+- Swap to Kreia and position her in doorway (picture coming)
+- **Make a Hardsave**, then Save Teleport through the hole in wall to leave

-[center][big]***----------------------------
-Malachor V
+## Malachor V
-----------------------------***[/big][/center]

-**Malachor V:**
+### Malachor Depths

 Long cutscene with Sion (who?) and Traya
 Forward Hotshot to Coordinate Warp
 - Use a QS AMG to perform a Hotshot